 - Employer A’s transfers allowance for 2018 to 2019 is 10% of the above total, so £49,500

-This calculation will be done for you and you will be able to see your 10% transfer allowance in your apprenticeship service account at the end of April.
+This calculation will be done for you and you should now be able to see your 10% transfer allowance in your apprenticeship service account.
 You’ll then be able to set up a transfer from May and the employer receiving a transfer will be able to register and start adding apprentices to the service.
 Your first transferred funds can then come out of your account from June.

 2. Consider the total costs of any apprenticeships you would like to support